You are here

 |Health enhancement||Specific beneficial effects of nutrients and other substances on the physiological and psychological state of the body above and beyond normal growth, development and functions of the body.||

-'Helps increase blood circulation to the peripheral areas of the body (hands and feet)'.
+'Helps enhance blood circulation to the peripheral areas of the body (legs, hands and feet)'

-'Traditionally used in Chinese medicine to stimulate digestion'.
+'Traditionally used in Western herbal medicine to promote healthy digestion'

-'Traditionally used in Chinese medicine to reduce the occurrence of common colds.'
+'Traditionally used in Australian indigenous medicine to help reduce occurrence of abdominal bloating'

-'Traditionally used in Western herbal medicine to reduce common cold symptoms'.
+'Traditionally used in Western herbal medicine to relieve symptoms of indigestion/dyspepsia'

 |Improved quality of life without resolution of the underlying non-serious illness, condition, disease or disorder.||

-'Traditionally used in Western herbal medicine to relieve arthritic joint pain'.
+'Traditionally used in Western herbal medicine to decrease symptoms of mild arthritis/osteoarthritis'